 Higher carbohydrate nuts.
 Pistachios and cashews should rarely be eaten or avoided as they’re very high in carbohydrates (2 handfuls of cashews is almost a full day’s allowance of carbs).

-Stay simple and stick to mostly water.
-You can flavor it if needed with stevia-based flavorings or lemon/lime juice.
+Stay simple and stick to pure water.
+You can flavor it if needed with fresh fruit or lemon/lime juice.

 The ketogenic diet has a natural diuretic effect, so dehydration is common for most people starting out.
 If you’re prone to urinary tract infections or bladder pain, you have to be especially prepared.